 - Arm and shoulder lifts – With elbows straight out at chest level, fold your hands together in front of your chest as if in prayer, with fingers pointing straight up.
 Then move the entire arm, hands and elbows straight up and down, so your pointed fingers move from chest level up to mouth level, and then back down to chest level.
 Repeat several times.

 - Swimming in the air – Either stand or sit on the edge of your chair and make arm motions in the air as if you are swimming, as Dad is demonstrating to the right.
-Of course real swimming is about the best overall exercises for the elderly, or at least one of them.
+Of course real swimming is one the best overall exercises for the elderly.

 - Reach for the stars – While either sitting or standing, look up and stretch one arm and hand up high above your head as if reaching for the stars with it.
 Your body will slightly tilt, and you will slightly lift up on the opposite foot as well.
 Then stretch with the other hand and side, feeling the stretch also in your waist and hips as you do it.
 Do this back and forth stretching up, alternating hands, several times.

-- Backside Bicycling – You can do this one in bed or while laying on the floor (I like to do it while watching TV).
+- Backside bicycling – You can do this one in bed, couch, or while laying on the floor if possible.
+(I like to do it while watching TV).
 Raise your legs straight up into the air above you.
 Slide your hands under your lower back or under your thighs for support.
-You can also put them under your neck or head.
-Whatever makes you comfortable.
+Or put them under your neck or head.
+Whatever is comfortable.
 Then just simply move your legs in the air as if bicycling.
 Really good for leg circulation and muscle tone.

 - Portable bicycle – I purchased one of those small, portable bicycle exercising gadgets that you use sitting in your chair.
 It’s a great little machine for a couple different exercises for the elderly.
 You can put it either on the floor for your legs, or use it on your lap and pedal with your arms.
 I use it for both arms and legs all the time, especially when on the phone or watching TV.

 - Stair stepping – You will need to be able to step up and down on one stair for this.
-Ideally, hold onto a wall or banister on each side for better balance.
-You will always be facing the front for this stepping routine.
+Hold onto a wall or banister on each side for better balance.
 With the left foot leading, just step forward up the step, and then bring the other foot up.
 Then step back down the step.
 Repeat leading with the left foot several times.
 Then switch to the right foot and do it again.
 Increase the amount of stepping you do, as you get used to this.

--- Elderly nutrition can almost become a crisis for many, especially when lonely and isolated - which can even happen when surrounded by others in a facility.
-Along with fitness, good nutrition is paramount to good elderly health care.
-And we discuss some easy ways to ensure good nutrition.
+Elderly Nutrition — Elderly nutrition can almost become a crisis for many, especially when lonely and isolated – which can even happen when surrounded by others in a facility.
+Some easy ways to ensure good nutrition.